quintolin/gitlab-profile/README.md

 # Quintolin

-This is the fifth edition of the persistent browser-based game “Shintolin”.
+The fifth edition of the persistent browser-based game “Shintolin”.

 ## Repositories